firebase/quickstart-cpp/auth/testapp/readme.md

     - In Firebase console, select "Auth", then enable "Email/Password", and also enable "Anonymous".
 This will allow the testapp to use email accounts and anonymous sign-in.
+  - Download the Firebase C++ SDK linked from [https://firebase.google.com/docs/cpp/setup]() and unzip it to a directory of your choice.
   - Add the following frameworks from the Firebase C++ SDK to the project:
     - frameworks/ios/universal/firebase.framework
     - frameworks/ios/universal/firebase_auth.framework